Cathy Spatz Widom

-Cathy Spatz Widom is a psychologist and professor known for her research in the fields of early childhood abuse and neglect.
-She has received the AAAS Prize for Behavioral Science Research in 1989, the Edwin H. Sutherland Award in 2013, and the Stockholm Prize in Criminology in 2016.
-She was co-editor of the Journal of Quantitative Criminology from 2010 to 2013.
-Widom has conducted research to determine the long term consequences of early childhood physical and sexual abuse and child neglect.
+Cathy Spatz Widom is a Distinguished Professor of Psychology at John Jay College of Criminal Justiceof the City University of New York.
+She is known for her research on long term consequences of early childhood physical and sexual abuse and child neglect.
+Widom received the AAAS Prize for Behavioral Science Research in 1989, the Edwin H. Sutherland Award in 2013, and the Stockholm Prize in Criminology in 2016.

 Biography

-Cathy Spatz Widom received her Bachelor of Arts degree in child development and family relationships at Cornell University in Ithaca, NY.
+Cathy Spatz Widom received her Bachelor of Arts degree in child development and family relationships at Cornell University in Ithaca, New York.
 She went to pursue her Master and Ph.D degrees in psychology at Brandeis University.
-She is currently Distinguished Professor of Psychology at John Jay College of Criminal Justice, CUNY.
+She is currently Distinguished Professor of Psychology at John Jay College of Criminal Justice of the City University of New York.
 Widom's primary focus is on the long-term consequences of child abuse and neglect, and area in which she has published numerous papers on the cycle of violence.
 She is a fellow of the three divisions of American Psychological Association (Division 41 - Psychology and Law, Division 43 – Society for Family Psychology, and Division 37 – Child and Family Policy and Practice), the American Psychopathological Association, and the American Society of Criminology.
-Widom's research has been supported by grants from the National Institute of Justice, National Institute of Mental Health, and NIDA.
+Widom's research has been supported by grants from the National Institute of Justice, National Institute of Mental Health, and National Institute on Drug Abuse.

+Widom was co-editor of the Journal of Quantitative Criminology from 2010 to 2013.